 The Representative Council (RC) was established in December 2017 and is composed of elected members from every Massachusetts local affiliate, caucus, and two unaffiliated representatives.
 The purpose of the Representative Council is to foster member, affiliate and caucus collaboration and set priorities and policies guiding the political program and direction of Our Revolution Massachusetts (ORMA).

-The following members were elected as the ORMA Coordinating Committee on February 4, 2017 to provide the leadership direction of Our Revolution Massachusetts.
+Four new members were elected as the ORMA Coordinating Committee on September 2018 to provide the leadership direction of Our Revolution Massachusetts.
+The current committee includes:

 Representative Council Members (in alphabetic order):

 is a software engineer who has worked in higher ed since 1995.
 Relatively new to long term organizing, he got tired of waiting for the candidates and movements he longed for simply to appear.

 Committees: Tech.
 Served on the Transition Team and Elections

 has been a progressive activist since Adlai Stevenson’s 1956 Presidential campaign and active with many state and local progressive, environmental and labor candidates in Massachusetts, New Hampshire and Virginia.
 He was co-chair of Bernie’s Newton campaign, a member of “Veterans for Bernie Sanders”, organized volunteers and carpools to every New England state and fully supported the Senator’s passionate campaign.

 Bob served in the Navy as the Ship’s Intelligence Officer on the aircraft carrier Franklin D. Roosevelt.
 He later worked at the U.S. Environmental Protection Agency in Washington, D.C. where he wrote technical documents and organized public outreach programs in support of air pollution control and climate change initiatives.
 He’s an elected member of the Newton Highlands Area Council which works with city and state officials on issues affecting small businesses, affordable housing, transportation, historic preservation and low income and elderly services.